TeamHeKA/survinsights/README.md

 ## Notebook tutorial

-The Jupyter notebook "tutorials" gives useful example of how to use the framework
+The Jupyter notebooks in folder "examples" give useful tutorials of how to use the framework